Awakened-Redstone/FrameMiner/README.md

 the addon has been made to servers that the players have to get the portal frame, but if it is placed wrong a lot of issues happen, then the plugin comes, it "fix" this issues, because the player can mine the frame and place it correctly.

+Click on the build to go to the download page

 ## Installation

 0. Install BentoBox and run it on the server at least once to create its data folders.